Tools Guide¶

 return f"Processed {args.param1} with {args.param2}"

-# Create tool using modern object-based API
+# Create tool using modern object-based API with timeout

 my_tool = create_function_tool({